@svelte-put/preprocess-inline-svg GitHub

 Introduction

-which will automatically read from the source svg and inline it at build time.
-Additional styling and attributes can now be added idiomatically as with any other html element.
+…which will automatically read from a source svg and inline it at build time.
+Additional styling and attributes can now be added idiomatically as with any other HTML element.

 Prior Art